gitpan/rdapper/README.md

     Specify a password to be used with Basic Authentication.

+    Note: if the initial request is redirected, authentication credentials will be sent in the subsequent request to the target server, so users should consider whether these credentials might be disclosed inappropriately.

 - \--cert=CERTIFICATE

     Specify a client SSL certificate to present to the server.

 - \--key=KEY

-    Specify a private key matching the certificate given in `--password`.
+    Specify a private key matching the certificate given in `--cert`.

 - \--keypass=PASSPHRASE